B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Tutorials/FullTutorial.rst

 1. Open a terminal window.

-2. Follow the following steps: :ref:`DownloadAssemblies tutorial <DownloadAssembliesTutorial>`.
+2. Follow the following steps: :docs:`DownloadAssemblies tutorial <DownloadAssembliesTutorial <SchemaRefinery/Tutorials/DownloadAssembliesTutorial>`.

 3. Based on the downloaded assemblies choose those that you want to use as schema seed (e.g best quality, most complete, etc.), create a schema using the `CreateSchema` module from chewBBACA.